VedaWebProject/Tekst/README.md

 ## Publications

-We presented our vision for a collaborative research platform at the **DH2023** conference (Digital Humanities 2023.
+We presented our vision for a collaborative text research platform at the **DH2023** conference (Digital Humanities 2023.
 Collaboration as Opportunity, Graz, Austria, 10-14 July 2023).
 You can find our conference paper [here](https://doi.org/10.5281/zenodo.8107794)!

 ## Development